jncraton/operating-systems-cpsc4420/lectures/19-atomic-transactions.md

 ![Rollback](media/5-3.png){height=540px}

-Filesystem Example
+File system Example
 ------------------

-- Filesystem metadata must stay consistent when power fails
+- File system metadata must stay consistent when power fails
-- Journaling filesystems make use of the concept of a rollback to ensure consistency
+- Journaling file systems make use of the concept of a rollback to ensure consistency

 5.3 Atomic Transaction Mechanisms
 =================================